How to Make and Respond to Offers

 Anne:I bet.

-"Would you like" is different from "Do you like".
-Learn the difference HERE
+Note: "Would you like" is different from "Do you like".
+What's the difference?
+Learn more HERE

 D. Exercise